cerebral-legacy/cerebral-website/app/markdown/nesting.md

 import messagesOpened from './signals/messagesOpened';
 import messageOpened from './signals/messageOpened';

-controller.signal('homeOpened', homeOpened);
-controller.signal('messagesOpened', messagesOpened);
+controller.signals({
+  homeOpened,
+  messagesOpened,

   // We just add the chains that puts the application in
   // "messagesOpened" state
-controller.signal('messageOpened', [...messagesOpened, ...messageOpened]);
+  messageOpened: [...messagesOpened, ...messageOpened]
+});

 Router(controller, {
   '/': 'homeOpened',